Kathrin's Books

 Literary Criticism

-This like-new first American edition is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
-Dust cover is unmarked, brown cloth boards, and red lettering on the spine of the book.
-On Literature by Umberto Eco is a collection of essays in which the renowned Italian author and semiotician reflects on the nature and role of literature.
-This work offers a deep dive into Eco’s thoughts on a variety of literary topics, ranging from the classics of world literature to modern narratives and the changing landscape of reading and writing.
-The English translation of On Literature by Umberto Eco, published by Harcourt in 2004, was completed by Martin McLaughlin.
-McLaughlin is a distinguished scholar and translator, known for his expertise in Italian literature.
-His translation of On Literature has been praised for its clarity and fidelity to Eco's original essays.
+This beautiful first printing hardcover is in fine condition.
+The pages are clean, crisp, and unmarked throughout, presenting as fresh and unread.
+The dust jacket is clean and unmarked, and the brown boards feature red lettering on the spine.
+On Literature by Umberto Eco is a collection of essays in which the renowned Italian author reflects on the role and meaning of literature.
+The volume offers a thoughtful exploration of a wide range of literary subjects, from the classics of world literature to modern narratives, as well as the evolving nature of reading and writing.
+The English translation was completed by Martin McLaughlin, a distinguished scholar and translator known for his expertise in Italian literature.

 Details